Tutti

 • Also, remember that the angle at which you place the lights isn’t set in stone.
 You can get creative and change the look of the shot by moving the lights around.

 • Your creative goal should determine how you arrange the three lights and their brightness.
 So, experiment with your ISOs and f-stops along with using diffusers, umbrellas, and reflectors.
-You'll be surprised by what you can achieve with some creative ideas.
+You'll be surprised by what you can achieve with some creative product photography ideas.

 So far, we have only covered product photoshoots in a studio with artificial lights.
 Let’s now see how you can snag amazing pictures of your product under natural light.